stolostron/rhacm-docs/release_notes/known_issues.md

 ## Helm release name is not exact on Topology view
 <!--TP:1593-->

 The _Application Topology_ view from the _Topology_ menu displays only a summary of the application content.
+To view complete and accurate content of the application, complete the following procedure:

-1. Navigate to _Observe environments_ and select **Topology**.
+1. Navigate to the _Applications_ menu.
-2. Click **Go to the Applications page** to view complete and accurate content of the application.
+2. Select your application.

-You can also view the content by clicking on your application in the _Application_ table in the overview.
+3. You can view a complete topology and summary cards for your selected application.

 ## Upgrading an IBM Red Hat OpenShift Kubernetes Service managed cluster is not supported
 <!--1.0.0:2131-->